cruidin/white-duck-says-hello/README.md

 **Illustrations**

 All illustrations were made by me for the purpose of this project.
-The illustrations are digital and were made on Procrete, iPad.
+The illustrations are digital and were made on Procreate, iPad.
 Basically, the same image of White Duck is used over and over again with added accessories and props.
 The idea is to convey a sense of humour and simplicity in accordance with the very simplistic approach taken in the use of JavaScript.
 The illustrations were saved on .png format to make use of the transparent background feature, which was a requirement for the purpose of this particular website.

 ![main image](/assets/images/white-duck-wizard.jpg)
 ￼